Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Power pumping results timeline showing expected output changes from day one through day fourteen

 Patience is the protocol: Days 1–2 will show little change.
 The typical breakthrough comes on Days 3–5 as accumulated prolactin signals translate into higher baseline production.
-By Day 14, you either have a new higher baseline or you need an IBCLC.
+By Day 14, you either have a new higher baseline or you need an IBCLC assessment.

 Days 1–2: Little to no output change.
 Your body is receiving the signal but has not yet responded.
 This is normal.
 Do not judge effectiveness at this stage.